-The legion called a truce with the Bolsheviks and and struck a deal – in exchange for the Czar’s gold, the communists would give the Czechoslovaks time to evacuate Vladivostok.
-To seal the deal, the legion even arrested some of their White Russian allies and handed them over to the Reds.
+The Legion called a truce with the Bolsheviks and and struck a deal – in exchange for the Tsar’s gold, the communists would give the Czechoslovaks time to evacuate Vladivostok.
+To seal the bargain, the Legion even arrested some of their White Russian allies and handed them over to the Reds.

-The troops dispersed aboard a series of ships that carried them back to Europe via the Indian Ocean, the United States and the Panama Canal.
+The troops dispersed aboard a series of ships that carried them back to Europe via the Indian Ocean, others sailed across the Pacific and through the Panama Canal.
 Eventually, all were repatriated.
 But while their long journey was over, the story didn’t end there.
 In fact, what happened next became something of a mystery.

-Some historians speculate that the Czechoslovak Legion didn’t hand over all of the Czar’s gold to the Bolsheviks.
+Some historians speculate that the Czechoslovak Legion didn’t hand over all of the Tsar’s gold to the Bolsheviks.
 Some evidence suggests that as much as one boxcar’s worth of bullion (totaling $100 million) accompanied the army back to its homeland.
 It’s widely believed that these funds helped establish the Legiobanka in Prague.
 In fact, the bank headquarters in the Czech capital features murals and facades depicting the army’s 9,000-mile, three-year odyssey across Russia.
-So widely held was the belief that the legion escaped with a haul of the late Czar’s gold that when the Soviets liberated Eastern Europe at the end of World War Two, Red Army troops raided its vaults, sending much of the gold reserves there to Moscow.
+So widely held was the belief that the Legion escaped with a haul of the late Tsar’s treasure that when the Soviets liberated Eastern Europe at the end of World War Two, Red Army troops raided its vaults, sending much of the gold reserves there to Moscow.